-2018 \$'000 2017 \$'000

-Within one year Total capital expenditure commitments - 868 868

-L

-(c) Operating lease commitments Future minimum rentals payable on non-cancellable operating leases due: Within one year 363 585
+2018 \$'000 2017 \$'000 Within one year Total capital expenditure commitments - 868 868 (c) Operating lease commitments Future minimum rentals payable on non-cancellable operating leases due:

-363 639 585 161

-(d) Minimum exploration and evaluation commitments
+Minimum exploration and evaluation commitments

 In order to maintain current rights of tenure to exploration tenements, the group is required to perform minimum exploration work to meet minimum expenditure requirements.
 These obligations are subject to renegotiation and may be farmed out or relinquished.
 These obligations are not provided for in the financial statements.